avrae/avrae/docs/automation_ref.rst

 .. attribute:: amount

      How much temp HP the target should have.
-Can use variables defined in a Meta tag.

 .. attribute:: higher